Deciding which services to offer your childcare clients can seem simple, full and or part-time right?

-- Babysitting – To be honest most care providers have such a long work day and week not many would even consider offering babysitting services as well.
+- Babysitting – To be honest most care providers have such a long workday and week.
+So not many would even consider offering babysitting services as well.
 Not to mention, we try desperately to shed the “babysitter” stigma.
 So you might want to punt this by simply being a referral service.
-If parents inquire about babysitting for after hours, you can turn this into an opportunity for your assistant to make some extra income.
-Having an in-house referral service is an added benefit for the parents that you serve because the children are already familiar with the care providers.
+If parents inquire about babysitting for after hours, you can turn this into an opportunity for your assistant.
+She could make some extra income.
+Having an in-house referral service is an added benefit for the parents that you serve.
+Because the children are already familiar with the care providers.

-- Vacation coverage – In an upcoming post I will address making fellow providers into colleagues rather than rivals and this is actually an extension of that.
+- Vacation coverage – In this post I will address making fellow providers into collaborators rather than rivals.
+This is actually an extension of that.
 Taking vacations can often be very difficult for home childcare providers.
 Parents express concerns about finding alternative care while you’re gone.
-Additionally there is a real concern about whether clients might leave your business if they find a temporary solution that they like better.
+Additionally, there is a real concern about whether clients might leave your business if they find a temporary solution that they like better.
 Reaching out to other providers in your community that you trust and inquiring about a temporary vacation coverage agreement for clients who might be in need of temporary coverage is another option to provide increased and seasonal income for their business and possibly yours as well.

 - Temporary care – When I started I noticed that in my area many of the larger daycares had waiting lists.
-Well what where the parents on the waiting lists going to do until a spot opened up?
-At the time, I thought well maybe if I offered to provide a temporary child care some clients might wind up staying.
+Well, what were the parents on the waiting lists going to do until a spot opened up?
+At the time, I thought well maybe if I offered to provide temporary childcare some clients might wind up staying.
 So in my I ads I specifically addressed that I was filling a need for those parents in limbo.